astroidex/foss4g-europe-2025-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2025-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 ![](img/osgeolive.png )

-This Workshop uses the brand new OSGeoLive 17 (https://live.osgeo.org) (Released June 2025).
+This Workshop uses the brand new OSGeoLive 16 or 17 (https://live.osgeo.org).
 OSGeoLive is based on Lubuntu 24.04 and contains a collection of more than 50 pre-installed software projects.
 OSGeoLive also contains example data which will be used for the workshop.

 ![](img/osgeolive_menu.png)